On Strassen's Theorem for support functions: Properties of

 The relation $\phc$ is not a partial order, but only a preorder as it lacks antisymmetry.
 Hence, it is natural to consider the equivalence relation which is induced by this preorder, i.e.\ $\mu$ and $\nu$ are equivalent if $\mu \phc \nu$ and $\nu \phc \mu$.
 It turns out that this equivalence relation is given by $\eqph$ (see Definition~\ref{def:pheq}) and that a `symmetrized version' of Theorem~\ref{thm:main} can be proven much easier than Theorem~\ref{thm:main} itself (see Proposition~\ref{prop:char_ph_equiv}).
 From this it follows quickly that it suffices to prove Theorem~\ref{thm:main} for measures that are concentrated on the unit-sphere $\Sp^{d-1}$, showing that compactness assumptions on the supports of the measures (as in Theorem~\ref{thm:Strassen_Gozlan}) are not needed.

 If a positively 1-homogeneous function $f$ is bounded on the unit sphere $\Sp^{d-1}$, there is a constant $c$ such that $|f(x)| \le c|x|$ for all $x \in \R^d$, so integration against measures in $\mathcal{M}_1(\R^d)$ is well-defined.
-As $\Sp^{d-1}$ is compact, the same is true for all continuous positively 1-homogeneous functions and in particular for all support functions.
-Hence, we do not need to be careful about integrability issues in the rest of this note.
+As $\Sp^{d-1}$ is compact, the same is true for all continuous positively 1-homogeneous functions and in particular for all {real valued} support functions.

+{ We will sometimes allow convex functions to attain the value $+ \infty$ and always indicate such instances explicitly.
+As such functions are bounded from below by an affine function, integration against measures in $\M_1(\R^d)$ is still well-defined in the sense that the integral can be $+\infty$.} { \begin{remark} Given $\mu \phc \nu \in \M_1(\R^d)$ and a lower semi-continuous (l.s.c.) support function $f: \R^d \to \R \cup \{+\infty\}$, we have $\int f \, d\mu \leq \int f \, d\nu$ (where both sides of the inequality could be $+\infty$).
+This follows from monotone convergence because every l.s.c.\ support function $f: \R^d \to \R \cup \{+ \infty\}$ is an increasing limit of finite maxima of linear functions. \end{remark} }